-- where a previous planning permit for subdivision of land has expressly facilitated the development of a dwelling subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility; and - where a small lot in the Farming Zone is within or adjacent to a remote settlement or rural district subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.
+- Where a previous planning permit for subdivision of land has expressly facilitated the development of a dwelling subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility. - Where a small lot in the Farming Zone is within or in proximity to a rural settlement subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility; and - Where it can be demonstrated that the dwelling will protect and enhance established environmental values, subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.

 The RLUS identifies the need to prepare guidance for the assessment of planning applications that meet the criteria set out above.
-Appendix 3 of the RLUS contains draft decision guidelines that will inform the preparation of guidance for the assessment of planning applications.
+Appendix 3 within the RLUS contains draft decision guidelines that will inform the preparation of guidance for the assessment of planning applications.

-Appendix 3 of the RLUS also contains draft decision guidelines in relation to information that could be provided in Farm Management Plans.
+Appendix 3 within the RLUS also contains draft decision guidelines in relation to information that could be provided in Farm Management Plans.
 This will guide Council consideration of planning applications to ensure that a dwelling is genuinely required to support a commercial agricultural activity.
+Farm Management Plans assist in meeting the decision guidelines currently in the Planning Scheme and are commonly acknowledged through VCAT decisions as being required to demonstrate compliance with the policy requirements for the Farming Zone.

-Around half the submissions to the Draft RLUS were from landholders seeking land to be considered for an alternative zone, clarification of the implications of policy changes or had concerns regarding the impact of the strategy on personal circumstances.
+Around half the submissions to the RLUS were from landholders seeking land to be considered for an alternative zone, clarification of the implications of policy changes or had concerns regarding the impact of the strategy on personal circumstances.
 These circumstances generally related to the ability to subdivide or develop land for rural residential dwellings.
 These issues have been addressed above under 'Food and Fibre'.